Story by: Kim Huston on March 10, 2021

-The American Cancer Society states that colorectal cancer is the third leading cause of cancer-related death in the U.S. It’s expected to cause about 50,630 deaths in 2018.
+Excluding skin cancers, colorectal cancer is the third leading cause of cancer-related deaths in the U.S., according to the American Cancer Society.
+It’s expected to cause about 52,980 deaths in 2021.

 A colonoscopy is the best way to find and remove polyps (small growths that can become cancer) as well as small cancers before they spread.
-Everyone over age 50 should have a colonoscopy every 10 years.
+People at average risk of colorectal cancer should begin regular screening at age 45.
+People at higher risk for colorectal cancer should talk with their doctor about whether starting screening earlier might be right for them.
 If you have reservations about getting a colonoscopy, you have options.
 A fecal immunochemical test (FIT) must be done yearly to be effective.
 A FIT is not as thorough as a colonoscopy, but it’s better than no screening.

 No matter your risk, consider scheduling a colonoscopy if you’re over age 50.
 If you wait for noticeable symptoms, the cancer may be more advanced.
 Getting screened is your best bet to find and treat colon cancer early, which can save your life.

 Select an appointment date and time from available spots listed below.